Vegan milk chocolate manufacturers explain the challenges of creating a plant-based dairy bar, the ingredients used and why they’re more expensive.

 When coming up with a dairy-free milk chocolate, the first thing to consider is: what do you substitute the milk with?
 For Cadbury, the skyrocketing rise of oat milk meant that chocolate developed using it would appeal to consumers and have a shot at becoming mainstream.

-“Oat milk is far creamier than other alternatives, as well as being free from allergens,” says Cadbury, as removing the gluten from the oats makes it coeliac-friendly.
+“Oat milk is far creamier than other alternatives, as well as being free from allergens,” says Cadbury.
+Removing the gluten from the oats makes it coeliac-friendly.

-While Lindt uses oat milk for its much-hyped plant-based milk chocolate bars, it isn’t the only — or even most popular — base for vegan milk chocolate.
+While Lindt uses oat milk for its hyped vegan milk chocolate bars, it isn’t the only — or even most popular — base.
 Creamed coconut, nut flours and pastes (including hazelnut and almond) are all the rage.
 But one ingredient that pops up time and again at the back of dairy-free chocolate packaging is rice — whether it’s rice powder, rice paste, rice flour, or rice milk.

 NOMO, which stands for ‘no missing out’, uses rice flour as its primary ingredient.
 As a free-from brand, it develops its products to be suitable for allergy sufferers.
 “We do not use nuts in our products, which means we cannot use nut-based milks,” Angela Beckett, new product development manager at NOMO, tells me.
 “We also have to avoid gluten, and as many oat products contain gluten, this makes them unsuitable for our brand.”